Overview

 Before setting up your business in China, you might find it helpful to ask yourself the following questions.

-If you have further questions about setting up in China, DIT and CBBC are available to help.
+If you have further questions about setting up in China, DIT and China Britain Business Council are available to help.

 Due